gbkr-com/exo/README.md

 The number of steps from data arrival to a delegate is minimal.
 For market data it is one conflating queue to the `Dispatcher`, then one more to the `Delegate`.

-[BenchmarkOrderProcess](run/order-process_test.go) benchmarks a quote from entry to the `OrderProcess` to receipt by the `Delegate`, where it is forced to acknowledge the quote before the benchmark continues, thereby disabling conlfation.
+[BenchmarkHandler](run/order-process_test.go) benchmarks a quote from entry to the `Handler` to receipt by the `Delegate`, where it is forced to acknowledge the quote before the benchmark continues, thereby disabling conlfation.
 On an Apple M1, that benchmarks at ~430ns, or ~2m operations per second.

 ### Cloud